skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

   * binding of new resources fail
   * unbinding of resources (anything different about annotated?)
 * AllowedServices
-  * removal of local services (including exoposed by annotation)
+  * removal of local services (including exposed by annotation)
     * note that it is the Skupper service that is removed.
 The original Kubernetes service is left intact, annotation and all
   * Make external services unavailable (on service status, they are listed but show